ss-o/ss-o/tweets/README.md

 # The tweets/ folder

-To create a new tweet create a new `*.tweet` file in this `tweets/` folder.
+To create a new tweet create a new `*.tweet` file in this folder.

 <kbd>[Create new tweet](../../../new/main/?filename=tweets/<your-path>.tweet)</kbd>

 ## Example

-Create a new file `tweets/hello-world.tweet` with the content
+Create a new file `hello-world.tweet` with the content

 > Hello, world!

-You can use subfolders, e.g. `tweets/2019-02/hello-world.tweet`, as long as the file is in the `tweets/` folder and has the `.tweet` file extension
+You can use subfolders, e.g. `2022-02/hello-world.tweet`, as long as the file is in the `tweets/` folder and has the `.tweet` file extension

 ## Create a tweet with a twitter poll